-Students exposed to, or with, infectious or communicable illnesses, including diarrheal illness; pertussis (whooping cough); shingles; tuberculosis (TB); methicillin resistant staph. aureus (MRSA) infection; Group A strep. infection; or draining lesions on the hands; must consult with Harvard University Health Services/Medical Area Health Services.
-In addition, students in such circumstances should consult with the infection control office in the institution wherein the exposure occurred or where the student is doing a clerkship about the advisability of working with patients and to be sure he/she is following the local regulations.
+Students exposed to or with infectious or communicable illnesses, including diarrheal illness; pertussis (whooping cough); shingles; tuberculosis (TB); methicillin resistant staph aureus (MRSA) infection; Group A strep infection; or draining lesions on the hands; must consult with Harvard University Health Services/the Medical Area Health Services.
+In addition, students in such circumstances should consult with the infection control office at the institution wherein the exposure occurred or where the student is enrolled in a clinical course or a clinical clerkship about the advisability of working with patients and to be sure he/she is following the local regulations.
 When caring for patients with certain respiratory infectious diseases, students must adhere to local regulations regarding precautions, including wearing appropriate masks.
-All students must be mask-fit tested prior to starting their first clinical clerkship.
+All students must be mask-fit tested prior to starting their first clinical course (including the Practice of Medicine [Year I, Pathways] and Patient-Doctor II/ICM [Year II, New Pathway/HST] or clinical clerkship.

-All medical and dental students are required to have a tuberculin skin test during the 6 months before matriculation and every year thereafter.
-The test must be read by a physician or a nurse practitioner and documented in writing.
-Students known to be skin-test positive should consult a physician at the Medical Area Health Service (MAHS), as should those exposed to patients with active tuberculosis.
+All first-year medical and dental students are required to have two tuberculin skin tests and one tuberculin skin test every year thereafter.
+The tests must be read by a physician or a nurse practitioner and documented in writing.
+Students known to be skin-test positive should consult a physician at the Medical Area Health Service, as should those exposed to patients with active tuberculosis.